pawelswoboda/RAMA/README.md

-# RAMA
+# RAMA: Rapid algorithm for multicut problem
-Rapid algorithm for multicut problem.
-We solve the multicut (correlation clustering) problems orders of magnitude faster than CPU based solvers without compromising solution quality using NVIDIA GPU.
+Solves multicut (correlation clustering) problems orders of magnitude faster than CPU based solvers without compromising solution quality using NVIDIA GPU.
 It also gives lower bound guarantees.

 ![animation](./misc/contraction_animation.gif)

 ## Requirements
-We mostly use `CUDA 11.2` and `GCC 10`.
+We use `CUDA 11.2` and `GCC 10`.
 Other combinations might also work but not tested. `CMake` is required for compilation.

 ## Installation